-The Continentals enjoyed one of the finest seasons in the school's rich athletic history in 2007, when they posted their first unbeaten regular season with a record of 13-0-1.
+The Continentals enjoyed one of the finest seasons in program history in 2007, when they posted their first unbeaten regular season with a record of 13-0-1.
 Hamilton went on to reach the quarterfinals of the NCAA championship for the first time.
 After the season was finished, the team had set program records for most wins (16) and most goals (55), and was ranked first in the nation with a save percentage of .917.
 The team's record was 16-2-2, which was good enough to be ranked No. 7 in the final Top 25 coaches poll.
 The ranking was the highest in program history.

 A bevy of individual awards followed that season's success.
 Megan Brousseau '08 led a defense that allowed just 12 goals and recorded 10 shutouts in 20 games.
 She joined goalkeeper Jen Munoz '04 as the only All-Americans in program history.
 Brousseau was voted to the second team.
-Gilligan was selected the New York Region's coach of the year, and along with assistants Patty Kloidt and Amanda Nobis, were named the league's coaching staff of the year for the third time.
+Gilligan was selected the New York Region's coach of the year, and along with assistants Patty Kloidt and Amanda Nobis, was named the league's coaching staff of the year for the third time.
 Three players made the all-region team and eight received all-league honors.

 2004 was the season that put the program on the Division III women's soccer map.
 Hamilton finished 15-2-1, captured its first league regular season and tournament titles, made its first NCAA appearance and claimed its first tournament victory.
 The Continentals also found themselves nationally ranked for the first time as they climbed as high as a tie for No. 8.

-Women's soccer has made a total of 15 postseason appearances, including six straight in the league championship from 2002 to 2007.
+Women's soccer has made a total of 16 postseason appearances, including six straight in the league championship from 2002 to 2007.
 The Continentals have won 10 or more games in a season six times.
 Munoz was a first team All-America selection after 2003, when she posted a program-record nine shutouts.
 She boasted a 0.51 goals against average along with a .900 save percentage as Hamilton went 9-3-3.